Cotton Mills and Factories Act 1819: Background

-The Act
+The act

-The Act passed in 1819 was only a pale shadow of Owen's draft of 1815.
+The act passed in 1819 was only a pale shadow of Owen's draft of 1815.
 The bill presented in 1815, applied to all children in textile mills and factories; with children under ten were not to be employed; children between ten and eighteen could work no more than ten hours a day, with two hours for mealtimes and half an hour for schooling this made a 12.5 hour day; Magistrates were to be empowered to appoint paid inspectors (to be independent of the mills and factories they inspected); and Inspectors were to be able to demand admission to mills at any time of day.

-Meanwhile, the Act passed in 1819, only applied to children in cotton mills and factories; with only children under nine to not be employed; children between nine and sixteen could work no more than twelve hours a day (not including mealtimes or schooling); the twelve hours to be worked between 5 a.m. and 9 p.m.; at least half an hour to be allowed for breakfast, and a dinner break of at least an hour to be taken between 11 a.m. and 2 p.m. (an amending Act in the next session (60 Geo.
-III., c.
-5) amended these limits to 11 a.m. to 4 p.m.); There was no provision for routine inspection of mills; if two witnesses gave information upon oath that a mill was breaking the Act, local magistrates could send their clerk (or a paid deputy) to inspect the mill.
-If the mill was indeed breaking the Act, then it was liable to further inspections without fresh informations being laid.
+Meanwhile, the act passed in 1819, only applied to children in cotton mills and factories; with only children under nine to not be employed; children between nine and sixteen could work no more than twelve hours a day (not including mealtimes or schooling); the twelve hours to be worked between 5 a.m. and 9 p.m.; at least half an hour to be allowed for breakfast, and a dinner break of at least an hour to be taken between 11 a.m. and 2 p.m. (an amending act in the next session, the Labour in Cotton Mills, etc. Act 1819 (60 Geo.
+3 & 1 Geo.
+4. c.
+5) amended these limits to 11 a.m. to 4 p.m.); There was no provision for routine inspection of mills; if two witnesses gave information upon oath that a mill was breaking the act, local magistrates could send their clerk (or a paid deputy) to inspect the mill.
+If the mill was indeed breaking the act, then it was liable to further inspections without fresh informations being laid.

-The Act therefore did little more than establish the principle of government intervention and set forth a relatively unambitious and virtually unenforceable standard.
+The act therefore did little more than establish the principle of government intervention and set forth a relatively unambitious and virtually unenforceable standard.

-An amending Act (60 Geo.
-III., c.
+The Labour in Cotton Mills, etc. Act 1819 (60 Geo.
+3 & 1 Geo.
+4. c.
 5) was passed in December 1819.
 It was introduced by Sir Robert Peel, who explained that "the object of the amendment was, when any accident by fire or otherwise took place in a factory, to allow the people thrown out of employment by such accident, to work by night, in such part of the works as were not destroyed, till the accident was made good.
 If this was not allowed, the worst consequences must arise, from letting loose on society a number of people without employment."

-(Contemporary newspaper reports indicate that this followed a fire at one of the mills at New Lanark, and that Peel indicated that unless the Act was passed by the start of January, many of the workers there would become unemployed.)
+(Contemporary newspaper reports indicate that this followed a fire at one of the mills at New Lanark, and that Peel indicated that unless the act was passed by the start of January, many of the workers there would become unemployed.)